 With all the doom and gloom surrounding the endless stream of data breaches, it’s sometimes easy to feel pessimistic about the future state of the AppSec industry.
 I should know, being British, my default psyche is that the glass is always half empty, not half full.
 But for me, AppSec is different.
 I have been in the AppSec business for almost 20 years and have never felt as optimistic that we are going to see a fundamental improvement in the coming years.
 Many are saying that changing development processes will make AppSec even more challenging, but I feel the opposite.
-In fact, my optimism stems from the advances in developer tooling and the subsequent development practices that these tools are facilitating.
+In fact, my optimism stems from the advances in developer tooling and the subsequent development practices that these software development tools are facilitating.
 I believe these advances will actually move the needle versus simply plugging more holes in the dyke.
 Let's face it; the penetrate and patch model hasn't worked for the last 20 years.
 At this point, there are enough role model companies like Microsoft that have shown that when you “bake security in” and empower developers to “do security,” things do change.
 It takes a few years to take hold and course correct big ships, but change does come.

 The great challenge of course has always been that “baking security in” and “empowering developers” was hard because security didn’t insert seamlessly into the developer workflows.
 But new tools and processes are making it easier to work security into developer processes, and giving us reason for optimism in the AppSec world.